qln-cmu/CRC_NCT_classification/README.md

 This repository contains the code for training a Convolutional Neural Network (CNN) on the CRC (Colorectal Cancer) dataset using the EfficientNet architecture.
 The training script employs cosine learning rate scheduling and supports training on multiple GPUs.

-## Training DataSet and Validation DataSet
+## Training and Validation DataSet
 Training Set NCT-CRC-HE-100K:
 This is a set of 100,000 non-overlapping image patches from hematoxylin & eosin (H&E) stained histological images of human colorectal cancer (CRC) and normal tissue.
 All images are 224x224 pixels (px) at 0.5 microns per pixel (MPP).
 All images are color-normalized using Macenko's method
 Validation Set CRC-VAL-HE-7K: